opencodeiiita/Learn_To_Hack/README.md

 Welcome to Learn_To_Hack!
 This repository is dedicated to building a comprehensive, open-source guide/handbook for anyone interested in learning CyberSecurity and participating in Capture The Flag (CTF) competitions.

+## 🎯 Who is this for?
+- Beginners interested in cybersecurity
+- Students curious about ethical hacking
+- Anyone who wants to learn security fundamentals

+## 🛠️ Topics Covered
+- Basics of hacking
+- Ethical hacking concepts
+- Security fundamentals
+- Learning resources

 ## 🚩 Project Vision

 Our goal is to create a complete, community-driven handbook that covers everything from basic setups and theory to hands-on challenges.
 The content is organized into topic-based folders, and new topics will be added as the field evolves.